 The 2021 PAW Report investigates the effects of the pandemic on the UK’s dogs, cats and rabbits, focusing on 5 key areas: pet population, pet acquisition, obesity, preventive healthcare and pet behaviour.

 In this free webinar, panellists will be discussing our 2021 findings and suggesting next steps to improve the wellbeing of the UK’s pets.
 Following this will be a live Q&A giving you the opportunity to ask your questions to our expert panel.

-Simply enter your email address below to register to watch this free CPD webinar:
+Simply enter your email address below to register to watch this free CPD webinar on demand:

 The data collected here will be used for purposes relating to this webinar only (confirmation of registration, attendance reminders, issuing CPD certificates and account creation to access recordings) unless indicated otherwise by you.

 Sean Wensley BVSc MSc FRCVS